 When it comes to screening individuals for high-security positions, the CBP (Customs and Border Protection) agency is one of the many organizations that rely on polygraph testing.
-This test has been used for many years as a method of detecting deception and ensuring that individuals are suitable for the position they’re applying for.
+It’s been used for many years as a method of detecting lies and ensuring that individuals are suitable for the position they’re applying for.

 a polygraph test administered to a subject by an investigator.

-The CBP began using the polygraph test as part of its pre-employment screening process in the 1980s.
+The CBP began using polygraphs as part of their pre-employment screening process in the 1980s.
 The initial adoption of the test was largely driven by the perceived need to enhance national security by rooting out potential individuals who could pose a threat to the United States.

-Since then, the CBP Polygraph Test has gone through several changes, including modifications to the test itself, the scoring system, and the training of examiners.
+Since then, the test has gone through several changes, including modifications to the procedure, the scoring system, and the training of examiners.

-This article aims to provide you with a comprehensive overview of the CBP polygraph test, its format, and its purpose.
-You’ll learn what to expect during the test, what types of questions may be asked, and how the test is scored.
-By the end of this article, you should have a better understanding of what to expect during the CBP polygraph test and how to increase your chances of success.
+This article aims to provide you with an accurate explanation of the CBP polygraph, its format, and its purpose.
+You’ll learn what to expect, what types of questions may be asked, and how the test is scored.

 What is the CBP polygraph test?

 The CBP hiring process is highly competitive, and the agency places a premium on ensuring that its employees are trustworthy and have the ability to make sound decisions under pressure.
-The polygraph test is a pre-employment tool used to assess an applicant’s suitability for a variety of positions, including border patrol agents, customs and border protection officers, and air and marine interdiction agents.
-It is primarily designed to detect deception by measuring physiological responses to specific questions, such as changes in blood pressure, heart rate, and breathing patterns.
+The polygraph test is used to assess suitability for a number of positions, including border patrol agents, customs and border protection officers, and air and marine interdiction agents.

 A trained examiner will ask you a series of questions, some of which may be personal or sensitive in nature, and will be looking for changes in your physiological responses that may indicate deception.

-The CBP polygraph test typically lasts between two and four hours and is divided into three parts.
-The first part involves a pre-test interview, in which the examiner will ask you about your background and the position you’re applying for.
-The second part is the actual test, during which you will be hooked up to the polygraph machine and asked a series of questions.
-The third part is the post-test interview, during which the examiner will review your results with you.
+The test typically lasts between two and four hours and is divided into three parts.
+The first part involves a pre-test interview, in which you’ll be asked about your background and the position you’re applying for.
+The second part is the actual test, in which you will be hooked up to the polygraph machine and asked a series of questions.
+The third part is the post-test interview, and here the examiner will review your results with you.

-It’s important to note that the CBP Polygraph Test is not a standalone tool for assessing an applicant’s suitability for a high-security position.
-The test is just one part of a larger screening process that may include a background check, drug test, medical exam, and other assessments.
+It is not a standalone tool for assessing an applicant’s suitability for high-security positions. but just one part of a larger screening process that may include a background check, drug test, medical exam, and other assessments.

-One of the primary reasons why the CBP polygraph test is so important is because of the nature of the job.
 CBP officers are responsible for protecting the United States from various threats.
-These positions require a high level of trust, and the CBP needs to ensure that its officers are honest, reliable, and capable of handling the job.
+These positions often require a high level of trust, and the CBP needs to ensure that its officers are honest, reliable, and capable of handling the job.

-Research has shown that the polygraph test is an effective tool for detecting deception in individuals.
-In fact, a study conducted by the National Academy of Sciences found that, when used properly, the polygraph test is accurate at a rate of 80% to 90%.
-This means that the CBP can have a high level of confidence in the results of the test.
+Research has shown that the polygraph is a highly effective tool.
+In fact, a study conducted by the National Academy of Sciences found that, when used properly, it is accurate at a rate of 88% to 98%.
+This means that the CBP can have a high level of confidence in the results and the applicants they accept.

 Types of CBP polygraph questions with examples